cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Accordions.md

 # Accordions
 Accordion controls expand and collapse to show and hide content.
-VoiceOver users must hear the \"Expanded\" and \"Collapsed\" state of accordions.
+VoiceOver users must hear the "Expanded" and "Collapsed" state of accordions.

 Use `DisclosureGroup` to create an accessible accordion with expanded and collapsed states for VoiceOver.